 Reading Section – ~30 Minutes (Adaptive)

-The Reading section now uses multistage adaptive testing.
-This means your second set of questions becomes harder or easier based on how you answer the first set.
-You will respond to around 35-48 questions in total across 3 task types:
+The Reading section in the 2026 TOEFL exam pattern uses multistage adaptive testing.
+Your second set of questions becomes harder or easier based on how you answer the first set.
+You respond to around 35–48 questions in total across 3 task types:

 1. Complete the Words New